TheFlyingPiano99/ResumeSite/README.md

-# PersonalWebsite
+# Resume Site

-This is the website collecting information about myself.
+This is my personal website collecting information about my work and life.